talkable/talkable-docs/source/advanced_features/passing_custom_data.rst

    {{ advocate_custom_properties }}
    {{ friend_custom_properties }}

-Key Value pairs can be referenced calling the desired data key, such as:
+Key-Value pairs can be referenced calling the desired data key, such as:

 .. code-block:: liquid